 The New Year is welcomed with music and fireworks!

-Aruba welcomes the New Year with music and an island-wide display of fireworks.
-After the last flash of fireworks and the pop of the champagne cork, troupes of traveling musicians known as “Dande” brighten the New Year with song, bestowing blessings of goodwill and prosperity.
-Aruba’s joyous holiday atmosphere pervades varied events, from casual gatherings to grand-scale receptions at island resorts.
+Aruba welcomes the New Year with traditional music and an amazing island-wide display of fireworks.
+With the pop of the champagne cork at midnight, troupes of traveling musicians, known as “Dande” groups, brighten the New Year with song, bestowing blessings of goodwill and prosperity upon the local community.
+Aruba’s joyous holiday atmosphere can be enjoyed with just a simple evening on the beach under the stars and fireworks, or at one of the glitzy gala receptions held at various island resorts.

 While Americans celebrate the tradition of caroling to spread Christmas tidings, Arubans celebrate Dande to spread best wishes for the New Year.
 During Dande-which means "to revel" or "to carouse" in the local language, Papiamento-groups made up of five to six people, maybe even more, travel around to the homes of their family and friends, wishing them success and happiness in the coming year through song.
 Each group includes a principal vocalist and musicians armed with instruments such as a drum, tambu, wiri, and raspa.
 The festive, upbeat rhythm and simple chorus of Dande songs are contagious.
 One member of each Dande group carries a hat for donations that will be divided among the group later in the evening.
 Aruban families feel especially honored and fortunate to be visited by a Dande group during the New Year holiday.